Strategies For The Crowd Averse Runner

 Check with local running clubs or running stores.
 They are usually in the loop of upcoming smaller community or neighborhood races.

 Most trail races are significantly smaller than road races.
 The logistics are entirely different and the biggest trail races are usually capped at around 200-300 runners doing various distances.

 But also know that even in small trail races, crowds can be an issue in the first mile.
-The trails are often narrow and even a dozen runners will cause a bit of roadblock, but in every trail race I’ve done, the crowd thins out quickly.
+The trails are often narrow and even a dozen runners will cause a bit of roadblock, but in nearly every trail race I’ve done, the crowd thins out quickly.

 Sometimes it thins out too much- during many trail runs, even when I was frustrated by the crowds in the first quarter-mile, I’ve found myself a bit freaked out being in the middle of nowhere when I haven’t seen someone in a while.